 After gaining your degree, and some further training with an employer, you can register with the Engineering Council as a professional engineer – either Incorporated Engineer (IEng) or Chartered Engineer (CEng).

-For IEng you need either a recognised Bachelor’s degree or a recognised Higher National Certificate (HNC) or Higher National Diploma (HND) plus further study to Bachelor’s degree level.
+For IEng you need either a recognised Bachelor’s degree or a recognised HNC (SCQF Level 7) or HND (SCQF Level 8) plus further study to Bachelor’s degree level.

-For CEng you need a recognised Bachelor’s degree with Honours plus a recognised Masters degree (or equivalent), or a recognised integrated Master of Engineering (MEng) degree.
+For CEng you need a recognised Bachelor’s degree with Honours (SCQF Level 10) plus a recognised Masters degree (SCQF Level 11) (or equivalent), or a recognised integrated Master of Engineering (MEng) degree (SCQF Level 11).

 If you do not have the above qualifications, you may still be able to achieve IEng or CEng by other approved routes.
 You can check alternative routes with the Engineering Council or with the appropriate professional engineering institution.